 What are the prettiest villages in Essex?

-If you are looking for the prettiest villages to live in Essex, this is the article for you.
+If you’re looking to move to a gorgeous rural location in Essex, then this is the ideal article for you.

 Essex’s appeal has grown massively in recent years.